aheissenberger/gatsby-starter-netlify-cms/src/content/sections/token/index.md

 ---
 templateKey: solution-section
-title: What is CRWD Token?
+title: The CRWD Token
-title1: What is
+title1: ' '
-title2: CRWD Token?
+title2: The CRWD Token
-quote: >-
-  CRWD Token is the core of all transactions made within the CONDA decentralized marketplace.
+quote: The CRWD Token is the core of all transactions made within the CRWD network.
 description: >-
-  Without the CRWD Token, no investments can be conducted.
-As it is, only CRWD Token holders will be able to use the crowdfinancing platform.
-It is also mandatory for a successfully buying and selling the investments as well as maintaining the positive aspects of the blockchain: transparency, security and decentralization.
+  Without the CRWD Token, no investments can be made via the crowdfinancing platform.

+  Because the CRWD Token is needed to participate in the CONDA blockchain-supported ecosystem, it is also mandatory for the successful buying and selling of investments, and for maintaining all the positive aspects that blockchain brings to the table: transparency, security, and decentralization.
-  The token is required for CONDA’s diverse business services as well as for paying the fees thereby incurred.
-By contrast, investing in the projects processed on CONDA is still made in the respective national currency, e.g. in Euro.
 whitepaper: xx.pdf
 icodetails:
   buttoncalltoaction: